Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification: Empirical Analysis of Complexity Prediction and Explanation

 Evaluation of explanatory machine learning is an open problem.
-In the context of complexity explanation, when the ground truth of highlighted tokens ($y_c(d) = c_1c_2...c_n$, $c_i \in \{0, 1\}$) in each sentence $d$ is available, we can compare the output of complexity explanation $h(d)$ with $y_c(d)$.
+In the context of complexity explanation, when the ground truth of highlighted tokens ($y_c(d) = c_1c_2...c_n$, $c_i \in \{0, 1\}$) in each complex sentence $d$ is available, we can compare the output of complexity explanation $h(d)$ with $y_c(d)$.
 Such per-token annotations are usually not available in scale.
-To overcome this problem, we adapt evaluation metrics for usage in the absence of token-level ground truth to parallel aligned complex-simple sentences.
-In other words, given a complex sentence $d$ and its corresponding simplified version $d'$, we assume that all tokens $w_i$ in $d$ which are not found in $d'$ are candidate words for deletion or substitution during the text simplification process and should therefore be highlighted in complexity explanation (i.e., $c_i = 1$).
-Following this strategy, we introduce the following evaluation metrics for complexity explanation.
+To overcome this, given a complex sentence $d$ and its simplified version $d'$, we assume that all tokens $w_i$ in $d$ which are absent in $d'$ are candidate words for deletion or substitution during the text simplification process and should therefore be highlighted in complexity explanation (i.e., $c_i = 1$).

-\begin{enumerate} \item \textit{Tokenwise Precision (P)}: let $d = w_1w_2...w_n$ be a complex sentence, $d'$ be its corresponding simplified sentence, and $h(d) = c_1c_2...c_n$ be the output of complexity highlights.
-We define $P$ be the number of highlighted tokens in $d$ which are not in the simple sentence $d'$, divided by the total number of words highlighted in $d$.
-Mathematically,